Pokecube-Development/pokecube/source/getting_started/pokewatch.rst

    :name: info_books
    :width: 600

 These are a set of ingame documentation for various aspects of the mod.
 The main ones of note in here are ``Your Pokemob and You``, and the ``Pokemob Genetics Guide``.
 The arrows at the top of the screen will change between the books, and clicking on headers in the books will generally link to sections.
-The ``Pokemob Genetics Guide`` describes the mechanics of breeding in Pokecube.
+The ``Pokemob Genetics Guide`` describes the mechanics of breeding in |Pokecube|.

 .. _watch_local_spawns: